 Gosh, that fish is big!
 You are holding the fish with your hands and Oh!
 The fish snapped right off your fingers.
 Well, it might sound funny, but fishermen face it every now and then.

 A moment of catching a glorious reward can turn into frustration.
 Why?
-Because of the fact that you didn’t use the best fishing gloves.
+Because of the fact that you didn’t use the top fishing gloves.

 Or, maybe you’re a catch and release guy, doing fishing purely for fun.
 In that case, you wouldn’t want the fish to get affected much by the hook.
 A good pair of fishing gloves helps you to grip the fish well without putting too much pressure on vital organs.